-Poppulo is an Ireland based organization that helps companies worldwide unlock the potential of their people.
-With offices in the US and UK, Poppulo is all-in-one built platform for organizations to support internal communication and increase productivity.
+Poppulo is an Ireland-based organization that helps companies worldwide unlock the potential of their people.
+With offices in the US and UK, Poppulo is an all-in-one built a platform for organizations to support internal communication and increase productivity.

 5. IC Kollectif

-Relevant content can be found on IC Kollectif website, as well as on their Twitter account, which is updated with newly published knowledge, articles and interviews with thought leaders in the industry.
-If you seek fresh insights from IC industry, @IC_Kollectif is a must-follow.
+Relevant content can be found on the IC Kollectif website, as well as on their Twitter account, which is updated with newly published knowledge, articles, and interviews with thought leaders in the industry.
+If you seek fresh insights from the IC industry, @IC_Kollectif is a must-follow.

 6. Mike Klein